PatrickLouys/no-framework-tutorial/11-page-menu.md

 ### Page Menu

-Now we have some sweet dynamic pages.
+Now we have made a few nice dynamic pages.
 But nobody can find them.

 Let's fix that now.
-In this chapter we will create a menu with links to all our pages.
+In this chapter we will create a menu with links to all of our pages.

-When we have a menu, we will want to be able to reuse the same code on multiple page.
+When we have a menu, we will want to be able to reuse the same code on multiple pages.
 We could create a separate file and include it every time, but there is a better solution.

 It is more practical to have templates that are able to extend other templates, like a layout for example.
 Then we can have all the layout related code in a single file and we don't have to include header and footer files in every template.

-Sadly our implementation of mustache does not support this.
+Our implementation of mustache does not support this.
 We could write code to work around this, which will take time and could introduce some bugs.
 Or we could switch to a library that already supports this and is well tested.
 [Twig](http://twig.sensiolabs.org/) for example.

 Now you might wonder why we didn't start with Twig right away.
-This is a good example to show why using interfaces and writing loosely-coupled code is a good idea.
+Because this is a good example to show why using interfaces and writing loosely-coupled code is a good idea.
+Like in the real world, the requirements suddenly changed and now our code needs to adapt.

 Remember how you created a `MustacheRenderer` in [chapter 9](09-templating.md)?
 This time, we create a `TwigRenderer` that implements the same interface.